neul-labs/stout/docs/ENTERPRISE.md

 # Enterprise Deployment Guide

-brewx is designed for enterprise environments with features for private hosting, CI/CD integration, air-gapped installations, and compliance requirements.
+stout is designed for enterprise environments with features for private hosting, CI/CD integration, air-gapped installations, and compliance requirements.

 ## Table of Contents